dooksajs/core/packages/create-plugin/docs/guide.md

 ### Defining Dependencies

-Plugins can depend on other plugins:
+Plugins can depend on other plugins.
+The `dependencies` array is primarily used to ensure that the `setup` functions of dependent plugins are executed **before** your plugin's `setup`.

 ```javascript
 const storagePlugin = createPlugin('storage', {